 Camp Bovey is operated by the East Side Neighborhood Services in Minneapolis, where Caroline’s father, Lester Scheaffer, was director from 1948 to 1966.
-Caroline first went to camp with her family, and then as she got older as a camper and a counselor.
-Camp Bovey was originally called Camp Hodag, and was used as an outpost camp by Camp Nebagamon, a boys’ camp on Lake Nebagamon.
+He founded Camp Bovey, then called Camp Hodag, in 1949.
+Caroline first went to Camp with her family, and then as she got older as a camper and a counselor.
+Camp Hodag, was first used as an outpost camp by Camp Nebagamon, a boys’ camp on Lake Nebagamon, in the 1930s and 1940s.
 Tales of the Hodag are also told at Camp Nebagamon.

 Caroline remembers summer trips from Camp Bovey to Rhinelander, Wisconsin, to see the original home of the Hodag, and where a giant statue of the Hodag greets visitors as they enter town.
 One of those trips coincided with Lumberjack Days and the chance to see log rolling, tree climbing and other lumberjack feats.

 Stories of the Hodag and the lumberjacks are a regular feature at the Camp Bovey campfires.
 Each teller gives his or her own twist to the stories.
 One of Caroline’s favorite stories tells how the Hodag helped the lumberjacks to get rid of a mean boss man.
 In her first children’s book about the Hodag, The Terrible Hodag, published in 1989, Caroline retold this story.
 The Terrible Hodag and the Animal Catchers, is an original tale in which the lumberjacks help the Hodag.
 “I wanted to turn the tables and give the lumberjacks a chance to return the favor to the Hodag.”